Zebbeni/protozoa/README.md

 # Protozoa
-This is a experiment to simulate organisms that change their decision-making algorithm to become more successful at surviving in their environment.

-All organisms act according to a binary decision tree, which they mutate or switch according to whichever decision tree in use appears to have the highest success rate in maintaining good organism health.
+An experiment to simulate simple organisms navigating their environment through binary decision trees.
+Each organism maintains a library of decision trees that it uses and modifies as it seeks the algorithm most successful in improving its health.

 Rendered using [ebiten](https://github.com/hajimehoshi/ebiten)

 ## Demo
 ![Protozoa Demo](https://s3-us-west-2.amazonaws.com/andrewsrandom/Github+Media/protozoa_2.gif)

 ## Simulation rules